Rhiyo/anatole/README.md

     weight = 1
 ```

-To make sure your menu is linking to the correct localized content, make sure that you customize the menu items to include the language prefix.
+To make sure your menu is linking to the correct localized content, make sure that you customize the menu items to inlude the language prefix.
 Your menu might look like the following:

 ```toml
 [[Languages.de.menu.main]]